 The Tale of the Man That Turned 30

-A relatively young man came into my office crying one day.
+One day a friend called me crying.
 I asked him what the problem was and he said his boyfriend didn’t love him anymore.
 They began dating when he was 19 and the boyfriend was 40.

 But he wasn’t a gold digger.
 He loved his partner.